ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 val insert : 'a * 'b -> ('a * 'b) tree -> ('a * 'b) tree = <fun>
 ```

-Similar functions can be written to look up values in a dictionary, to convert
+Similar functions can be written to look up values in a dictionary to convert
 a list of pairs to or from a tree dictionary, and so on.

 ## Example: Options